psilabs-dev/aio-lanraragi/docs/development.md

 Additionally, VSCode supports workspaces, so it helps to create a workspace which includes both the LANraragi source code, as well as aio-lanraragi.

+## Architecture

+Any request or response from `LRRClient` API calls must inherit the `LanraragiRequest` and `LanraragiResponse` class, respectively.

 ## Unit Testing

 Testing is mainly done with `pytest`, though you can also use `tox` to test multiple Python versions.